Mackenzies Series: Chronology and Reading Order

 The Stolen Mackenzie Bride

-Note: The Stolen Mackenzie Bride goes back into the past to the Mackenzie family’s role in the 1745-46 Jacobite uprising.
-It is NOT necessary to read it first.
-In fact, it will make more sense if the first four and Daniel’s book are read first.
+Note: The Stolen Mackenzie Bride and the two books following it go into the past to the Mackenzie family’s role in the 1745-46 Jacobite uprising.
+It is NOT necessary to read these three books first.
+In fact, the series will make more sense if the starting point is The Madness of Lord Ian Mackenzie.

 The Stolen Mackenzie Bride (1745-46)